 I was planning a different post for today, but this morning I realized it was February 29th, i.e. Leap Day, the day that only comes once every four years.
 Previously I only really enjoyed Leap Day as an excuse to indulge in the bad, old running joke “What if your birthday was on Leap Day?
 After 16 years, you’d only be 4 years old!” – a joke that has popped up in everything from Pirates of Penzance to Parks & Recreation.
 But, in recent years, there has been this movement to recast Leap Day as a day where you’re supposed to try new things.
 It’s the day that doesn’t count, the day that comes around so infrequently that it’s the PERFECT day to finally take big chances.
-(This new vision of Leap Day was hilariously lampooned in last week’s episode of 30 Rock.)
+(This new vision of Leap Day was hilariously lampooned on an episode of 30 Rock.)

 And I actually love that new definition of Leap Day.
 It makes February 29th more than just a calendar abnormality.
 It makes it into something aspirational and optimistic, which are two wonderful qualities for a holiday to have.